===================

 clojure core.async

-Dealing with exceptions in go blocks/threads is different from normal clojure core.
+Dealing with exceptions in go blocks/threads is different from normal Clojure core.
 This gotcha is very common when moving your code into core.async go blocks – all your exceptions are gone!
-Since the body of a go block is run on a thread pool, it’s not much we can do with an exception, thus core.async will just eat them and close the channel.
+Since the body of a go block is run on a thread pool, there’s not much we can do with an exception, thus core.async will just eat them and close the channel.
 That’s what happened in the second snippet in this post.
-The nil result is because the channel we read from is closed.
+The nil result occurs because the channel we read from is closed.

 Read more...